New Zealand's glaciers are turning red - and it's because of Australia's bushfires

 Westerly winds blew the smoke from the Australian fires toward New Zealand.

-New South Wales and Mount Aspiring National Park are more than 1,000 miles apart.

-The heavier particles in the smoke fall out and, in this case, discolored the snow in New Zealand, according to CNN Weather's Monica Garrett.
+The heavier particles in the smoke fall out and, in this case, discolored the snow in New Zealand, according to CNN meteorologist Monica Garrett.

 Until the material on the glaciers is tested, it is not possible to know for sure what material it is, Garrett said.